LSSTDESC/sn_pipe/docs/os_info/usage_process_ddf_visits.md

 ## example

-Running by default python ddf_visits_night.py will generate output files in ../ddf_visits_night corresponding to the processing of the [dbList.csv](observing strategies).
+Running by default python ddf_visits_night.py will generate output files in ../ddf_visits_night corresponding to the processing of the [observing strategies](dbList.csv).